-1. Food Security and Nutrition: Access to safe and sufficient nutritious food and providing the rural
+Food Security and Nutrition: Access to safe and sufficient nutritious food and providing the rural

-- 2. Sustainable Agriculture: Considering the recent advancement of climate change and rapid degradation of natural resources, vulnerability of agriculture and livelihoods depending on it has increased, which simultaneously threats food security; hence, there is adire need to address these issues with immediate effect to increase adaptation and resilience of the agricultural community and build environmentally sound strategies to mutually benefit all, including the communities, agriculture, climate and environment - 3.
+- communities easy access to credit, financial services, markets, land tenure, health care and social services - 2.
+Sustainable Agriculture: Considering the recent advancement of climate change and rapid degradation of natural resources, vulnerability of agriculture and livelihoods depending on it has increased, which simultaneously threats food security; hence, there is adire need to address these issues with immediate effect to increase adaptation and resilience of the agricultural community and build environmentally sound strategies to mutually benefit all, including the communities, agriculture, climate and environment - 3.
 Climate Change: It is considered as the greatest threat, having an adverse effect on efforts for sustainable development in poor, developing countries which are most vulnerable to climate change extremes like floods and droughts, disturbing the dynamics of fragile ecosystems like mountains.
-Controlling GHG emissions should be a top priority to save global population from global warming - Biodiversity: preservation of biodiversity; conservation of forests; chemical and waste management; and checking desertification, land degradation and droughts - 5.
+Controlling GHG emissions should be a top priority to save global population from global warming - 4.
+Biodiversity: preservation of biodiversity; conservation of forests; chemical and waste management; and, checking desertification, land degradation and droughts - 5.
 Energy: Energy plays a critical role in sustainable development; access to modern energy contributes to poverty eradication, saves life and improves health and, hence, is essential to social inclusion - 6.
-Transport: Environmentally sound, safe and affordable transportation is vital as a means to improve social equity, notably public mass transportation systems and acknowledge that developing countries need assistance - Green Cities: Well planned and integrated cities can be economically, socially and environmentally sustainable.
+Transport: Environmentally sound, safe and affordable transportation is vital as a means to improve social equity, notably public mass transportation systems and acknowledge that developing countries need assistance - 7.
+Green Cities: Well planned and integrated cities can be economically, socially and environmentally sustainable.
 Hence, the commitment to create sustainable cities for all, particularly the vulnerable;